 It’s hard to beat cruciferous vegetables when it comes to certain antioxidants, such as isothiocyanates and indole-3-carbinol.
 Many organizations, including the National Cancer Institute, recommend eating cruciferous vegetables like broccoli, cauliflower, cabbage, and Brussels sprouts every day.

 Although saturated fat from meat and dairy can raise your cholesterol and put you at risk for heart disease and stroke, unsaturated fat promotes normal cholesterol levels and is an important part of a healthy diet.
-There are two kinds of unsaturated fat—monounsaturated fat and polyunsaturated fat.
-Omega-3 fatty acids, a beneficial type of polyunsaturated fat, help maintain heart health.
+There are two kinds of unsaturated fat — monounsaturated fat and polyunsaturated fat. omega-3 fatty acids, a beneficial type of polyunsaturated fat, help maintain heart health.
 Below are some of the best sources of omega-3 fatty acids.
+Children and pregnant women should avoid fish consumption, which is often touted as a source of omega-3s.

-Avocados have seen a surge in popularity lately, and it’s not (only) due to the tastiness of guacamole.
-According to researchers, eating an avocado a day supports normal cholesterol levels and boosts brain health.
+Avocados have seen a surge in popularity lately, and it’s not only due to the tastiness of guacamole.
+Eating an avocado a day supports normal cholesterol levels and boosts brain health.
 These benefits may be related to avocados’ high omega-3 content.[12, 13]

 Vitamins and Minerals